Top Rising Mexican Hip Hop Artist

-A rising star within the Chicano hip hop scene that goes by the name of Panda$tackz has just released his latest single, “Lyrical X Over”.
-Panda$tackz gives himself the opportunity to display his creativity with a new track that has a traditional late 1990s and early 2000s hip hop sound with some modern day Latin flavor as both Panda$tackz and featured artist Imvge switch between rapping in English and rapping in Spanish.
+A rising star within the Chicano hip hop scene who goes by the name of Panda$tackz has just released his latest single, “Lyrical X Over”.
+Panda$tackz gives himself the opportunity to display his creativity over a track that has a traditional late 1990s and early 2000s hip hop sound with some modern day Latin flavor as both Panda$tackz and featured artist Imvge switch between rapping in English and rapping in Spanish.

 Fresh off his new release, Kulture Vulturez had the opportunity to interview the Chicano rapper and get to know him a little better.
-From his struggles growing up that led him into making music to hip hop culture in Mexico, numerous topics are touched on during the brief talk with Panda$tackz.
+From his struggles growing up that led him into making music to hip hop culture in Mexico, along with numerous of other topics that are touched on during the brief conversation with Panda$tackz.

 Kulture Vulturez: Where did you grew up at?

-Panda$tackz: I was born in Riverside, California and I grew up in between here and Mexico, going back and forth as a child.
+Panda$tackz: I was born in Riverside, California.
+I grew up in between there and Mexico, going back and forth as a child.
 My parents would travel a lot, so I would have to stay in Mexico with family for months at a time.
 I went back and forth, so I say it would be safe to say I grew up in both places.

 Kulture Vulturez: Did you have any obstacles you had to overcome growing up?

 Panda$tackz: The death of my father, when I was 14.
 That was a really big one and what really motivated me to start getting into music using it as an outlet for my depression at the time to overcome it.
 Would do that or go to the streets with bad influences.
 It was definitely hard, but music really did help a lot with that.

 Kulture Vulturez: How did you get introduced into hip-hop?